Shapley Value Computation in Ontology-Mediated Query Answering: Strengthening the -Hardness Result

-\begin{claimrep} $\AG$ is "$\T$-consistent" and, if it is built from an "unsplittable" "interface" $(a_\chi,a_{\chi+1})$, then for every coalition $\X\inc\AGn$, $\X\dcup\AGx\vDash Q$ iff $\eta(\X)$ isn’t independent in $G$. \end{claimrep} \begin{proof} We first show that $\AG$ is "$\T$-consistent".
+\begin{claim} $\AG$ is "$\T$-consistent" and, if it is built from an "unsplittable" "interface" $(a_\chi,a_{\chi+1})$, then for every subset $\X\inc\AGn$, $\X\dcup\AGx\vDash Q$ iff $\etardx(\X)$ isn’t independent in $G$. \end{claim} \begin{proof} We first show that $\AG$ is "$\T$-consistent".
 Denote by $\rho:\AG\to \Ao$ the $\aC$-"homomorphism" that maps every fresh constant back to its original counterpart.
 Essentially, $\rho$ reverses the construction of $\AG$.
-Now the "inconsistency" with $\T$ is "$C$-hom-closed" by \Cref{lem:cnx} (simply take for $q$ the always-false query) and $\rho(\AG)=\Ao$, so if $\AG$ was "inconsistent" with $\T$, then $\Ao$ would be as well, which contradicts \Cref{clm:SNij} or \ref{clm:Ak}.\\
+It then suffices to remark that the property of being $\T$-"inconsistent" is "$C$-hom-closed" (this is a straightforward consequence of Lemma \ref{incons-bot}) and that $\rho(\AG)=\Ao$.
+Indeed, this means that if $\AG$ were "inconsistent" with $\T$, then $\Ao$ would be as well, which would contradict \Cref{clm:SNij} or \ref{clm:Ak}.

 Now we assume $\AG$ is built from an "unsplittable" "interface" $(a_\chi,a_{\chi+1})$ and show the equivalence, one direction at a time.